Infoliterati/Gertzel_collection/pages/about.md

 It shows the subject areas, as well as the quantity and types, of published material in the Library.

-The purpose of the collection is to make information about it more readily available in order to find a suitable home (or homes) for the material so that they can be used by Africanist scholars and researchers.
+The purpose of the collection is to make information about it more readily available in order to find a suitable home (or homes) for the material so that it can be used by Africanist scholars and researchers.

 ## Items in the collection